passavent7/android-sdk/readme.md

 [![Build Status](https://travis-ci.org/sensorberg-dev/android-sdk.svg?branch=master)](https://travis-ci.org/sensorberg-dev/android-sdk?branch=master)

 ##Warning:
 You are viewing the sources of the 1.0.0 **Release Candidate**.
-The SDK is not release as a fully supported, stable version.
+The SDK is not released as a fully supported, stable version.
 Feel free to explore it anyways.

 #Last stable release